13 No-Sew Dog Sweaters You Can Finish Before the Next Cold Snap

 The cable-knit texture adds cozy cabin vibes to your minimalist home, and you’ll spot your pup instantly at the dog park.
 It keeps body heat trapped SO YOU CAN skip those gaudy store-bought options WHICH MEANS your Instagram feed stays aesthetically pleasing.
 Check out this Christmas Dog Sweater collection for ready-made alternatives when you’re short on time.

-Machine wash cold, air dry flat—Charlie’s lasted 20+ wears before the cuffs stretched.
-For more DIY outdoor projects, explore these 17 Creative DIY Dog Run Ideas for Your Furry Friend.
+Machine wash cold, air dry flat.
+Charlie’s lasted me about 20 wears before the cuffs began to stretch out.
+For more DIY outdoor ideas, check out these 17 Creative DIY Dog Run Ideas for Your Furry Friend.

-Pro tip: Leave 2-finger wiggle room at the neck hole or you’ll fight your dog for 10 minutes every morning.
+Pro tip: Leave 2 fingers of wiggle room in the neck hole and you will be fighting your dog for 10 minutes every morning.

 📸 Photo credit: Instagram @aerialmanon